 1.4.4 How will CORE Measure its Success?

-At your university, success of Enterprise Architecture would depend upon how it can help your university transform itself to achieve its strategic visions.
+At your university, the success of Enterprise Architecture would depend upon how it can help your university transform itself to achieve its strategic visions.

 1.5 What are the Educational and Research Perspectives?